GintaraSt/gintaras-dev/content/posts/concurrent-vs-parallel-vs-asynchronous-processing/index.md

 Each physical thread is executing a task, all working at the same time, allowing all tasks to be executed together, hence, decreasing time we need to wait for all tasks to complete.

 ## Concurrent execution
 Running the same methods concurrently without parallelization is not as simple as it may seem.
-Concurrency basically allows us to pretend that your processor can do more things at the same time than it actually can.
+Concurrency allows us to pretend that our processor can do more things in parallel than it actually can.

-In C# using the same code as we used in parallel execution example may cause work to be done concurrently if your system does not have enough free physical threads to give for each of the tasks we want to execute.
+In C#, using the same code as we used in parallel execution example may cause work to be done concurrently if our system does not have enough free physical threads to give for each of the tasks we want to execute.

-So we will simply take the same code as in parallel execution example and tell our operating system to only allow 1 physical thread to be used by our program.
-Basically forcing it to not properly parallelize our tasks.
-The same effect could be achieved by simply starting more tasks than physical threads supported by our processor.
+We can take the same code as in parallel execution example and tell our operating system to only allow 1 physical thread to be used by our program.
+This will force it to not properly parallelize our tasks.
+The same effect could be achieved by simply starting more tasks than physical threads supported by our processor, but limiting number of physical cores from our code will ensure the code would still behave in a similar maner if ran on a system with different number of physical cores.
 The updated code looks like this:

 ```csharp